mobxjs/mobx-react/README.md

 Notes:
 * If a component asks for a store and receives a store via a property with the same name, the property takes precedence.
 Use this to your advantage when testing!
 * Values provided through `Provider` should be final, to avoid issues like mentioned in [React #2517](https://github.com/facebook/react/issues/2517) and [React #3973](https://github.com/facebook/react/pull/3973), where optimizations might stop the propagation of new context.
 Instead, make sure that if you put things in `context` that might change over time, that they are `@observable` or provide some other means to listen to changes, like callbacks.
+However, if your stores will change over time, like an observable value of another store, mobx will warn you.
+To suppress that warning explicitly, you can use `suppressChangedStoreWarning={true}` as a prop on your own risk.
 * When using both `@inject` and `@observer`, make sure to apply them in the correct order: `observer` should be the inner decorator, `inject` the outer.
 There might be additional decorators in between.
 * The original component wrapped by `inject` is available as the `wrappedComponent` property of created the higher order component.
 * For mounted component instances, the wrapped component instance is available through the `wrappedInstance` property.